photoprism/photoprism-docs/docs/getting-started/portainer/index.md

 ```

 !!! tldr ""
-    If you want to start with an empty library, you can mount any volume that has enough free space for your needs.
+    If you want to start with an empty library, you can mount any directory that has enough free space for your needs.

 ##### /photoprism/storage #####